Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 =======
 Grid AI is our native solution for large scale training and tuning on the cloud.

-`Get started for free with you Github or Google Account here <https://www.grid.ai/>`_.
+`Get started for free with your GitHub or Google Account here <https://www.grid.ai/>`_.

 ------------